“I am running for Seattle City Council because residents of North Seattle are ready for a new vision for District 5 and accountability.“

 Let Mark know you support him.
 Sign up to receive updates.

-Born and raised in Seattle.
+Seattle native.
 Grew up in Lake City, Seattle.
 Creator of the Lake City Mural Project.
 Founding board member of Solarize Puerto Rico.
+UW and SU grad.

 Paid for by Mark Mendez